 If prices are surging, it is difficult for appraisers to find adequate, comparable sales (similar houses in the neighborhood that recently closed) to defend the selling price when performing the appraisal for the bank.

-Every month in their Home Price Perception Index (HPPI), Quicken Loans measures the disparity between what a homeowner who is seeking to refinance their home believes their house is worth, as compared to an appraiser’s evaluation of that same home.
+Every month in their Home Price Perception Index (HPPI), Quicken Loansmeasures the disparity between what a homeowner who is seeking to refinance their home believes their house is worth, as compared to an appraiser’s evaluation of that same home.

 Bill Banfield, VP of Capital Markets at Quicken Loans urges anyone looking to buy or sell in today’s market to remember the impact of this challenge:

+“While a 1 or 2 percent difference in home value opinions may not seem like a lot, it could be enough to derail a mortgage.
 A homeowner [or a buyer] could be forced to bring more cash to closing in order to make a mortgage work if the appraisal is lower than expected.
 On the other hand, if an appraisal comes in higher, they could be surprised with more equity than they had planned.
 Either way, if owners are aware of their local markets it will lead to smoother mortgage transactions.”

 The chart below illustrates the changes in home price estimates over the last 12 months.